Chartwell: 1922 to 1939

 Churchill first saw Chartwell in July 1921, shortly before the house and estate were to be auctioned.
 He returned the same month with his wife Clementine, who was initially attracted to the property, although her enthusiasm cooled during subsequent visits.
 In September 1922, when the house had failed to sell at auction, he was offered it for £5,500.
 He paid £5,000, after his first offer of £4,800, made because "the house will have to be very largely rebuilt, and the presence of dry rot is a very serious adverse factor", was rejected.
 The seller was Captain Archibald John Campbell Colquhoun, who had inherited the house in June 1922 on the death of his brother.
 Campbell Colquhoun had been a contemporary of Churchill's at Harrow School in the 1880s.
-On completion of the sale in September 1922, Churchill wrote to him; "I am very glad indeed to have become the possessor of "Chartwell".
+On completion of the sale in September 1922, Churchill wrote to him, "I am very glad indeed to have become the possessor of "Chartwell".
 I have been searching for two years for a home in the country and the site is the most beautiful and charming I have ever seen".
 The sale was concluded on 11 November 1922.

 The previous 15 months had been personally and professionally calamitous.
 In June 1921, Churchill's mother had died, followed three months later by his youngest child, Marigold.
 In late 1922, he fell ill with appendicitis and at the end of the year lost his Scottish parliamentary seat at Dundee.

-Philip Tilden, Churchill's architect, began work on the house in 1922 and the Churchills rented a farmhouse near Westerham, Churchill frequently visiting the site to observe progress.
-The two-year building programme, the ever-rising costs, which escalated from the initial estimate of £7,000 to over £18,000, and a series of construction difficulties, particularly relating to damp, soured relations between architect and client, and by 1924 Churchill and Tilden were barely on speaking terms.
+Philip Tilden, Churchill's architect, began work on the house in 1922 and the Churchills rented a farmhouse near Westerham, with Churchill frequently visiting the site to observe progress.
+The two-year building programme, the ever-rising costs – which escalated from the initial estimate of £7,000 to over £18,000 – and a series of construction difficulties (particularly relating to damp) soured relations between architect and client; by 1924, Churchill and Tilden were barely on speaking terms.
 Legal arguments, conducted through their respective lawyers, continued until 1927.
-Clementine's anxieties about the costs, both of building and subsequently living at Chartwell also continued.
-In September 1923 Churchill wrote to her, "My beloved, I beg you not to worry about money, or to feel insecure.
+Clementine's anxieties about the costs, both of building and subsequently living at Chartwell, also continued.
+In September 1923, Churchill wrote to her, "My beloved, I beg you not to worry about money, or to feel insecure.
 Chartwell is to be our home (and) we must endeavour to live there for many years."
 Churchill finally moved into the house in April 1924; a letter dated 17 April to Clementine begins, "This is the first letter I have ever written from this place, and it is right that it should be to you".